ValkyrieCain/test/README.md

 The Final Product was then deployed to Jenkins and any changes made to my GitHub was automatically carried over to the build on Jenkins:
+(Please click on the image to see it clearly)
 <img src="https://i.imgur.com/lQXtVJK.png" />